Screendead/Minedaft/README.md

 # Minedaft

-A low-budget adaptation of Minedaft with LWJGL and JOML.
+A low-budget adaptation of Minecraft with LWJGL and JOML.
 For science.

 ## Getting Started